 Overall, Vernon draws the conclusion that the swordmakers were encouraged to come here by royal sponsors and their agents, which points to it being a planned expedition, rather than their fleeing religious persecution.
 He suggests that the main properties of Shotley Bridge that made it an attractive swordmaking centre were: the fast river, the availability of millstone grit outcrops, iron ore (albeit turning out be poor quality and in short supply), a plentiful supply of timber, the availability of high quality iron from Sweden at Newcastle, perhaps also Bertram’s furnace at Allensford, the cementation furnace at Derwentcote and the arrival of Ambrose Crowley’s ironworks.
 Although there had been hostilities towards the Belgian metalworkers at Sunderland, there is no evidence to suggest this was the case at Shotley Bridge, and they were assisted by a sword cutler from Newcastle: Thomas Carnforth.
 Vernon suspects the Newcastle armourers’ guild saw Shotley Bridge as being outside their jurisdiction, and there were 13 armourers’ guilds in Durham that were not incorporated, which may have allowed Shotley Bridge to operate unmolested.
 There is no evidence though, as Vernon says the Newcastle records were destroyed.

 There is a photo of 44 Wood Street, which was the home of William Oligh.
 Over the lintel is a stone carved in German, which translates as ‘The blessing of the Lord gives wealth without all care, when you are both faithful and hardworking and do what is commanded of you’.
 This is marked 1691, which is four years after the arrival of the swordmakers.
 It suggests that the swordmakers were able to read and write.
 I’m interested in why they were put there.
 Since the locals would not understand these words, they must have been aimed at the swordmakers – were they to remind themselves of their religious values and identity?
 Was it to remind the neighbours of theirs?
 It’s interesting that the signs were outward facing, rather than inward.
 Since the Oligh and Mohll families became the group leaders, perhaps it was a form of instruction.
 Vernon does allude to later break ups and quarrels among the swordmaking families (evidenced by a visiting Swedish engineer in the 18th century).
 This is after my time, but it is telling… The remainder of the chapter discusses the decline of swordmaking.
 Most perturbingly, the syndicate offered the swordmakers the chance to buy out their works – this at a time when the demand for swords was decreasing.
 Ultimately, swordmaking declined; some families left the area, some diversified into other areas (farming).
 It seems that fortunes may have been mixed and Vernon describes some as being in debt to iron suppliers in Pontefract and others going on to bequeath large portions of Shotley Bridge to their descendants.
-There is a useful Oligh family tree, which suggests intermarriage with local people, but this is something I need to find out more about.
+There is a useful Oligh family tree, which suggests intermarriage with local people.

 Bezdek, Richard H. (2003) Swords and Sword Makers of England and Scotland, Boulder, CO: Paladin Press.